nykim00/nykim00.github.io/index.md

 ## Welcome to NAYEON's github page!!

 Hi~~ my name is Nayeon Kim and i'm 21 in korean age.

 I entered Handong University in 2019 and now I am in 2nd grade.

-My new major is afraid and trembling, but I am looking forward to it.
+I am afraid and trembling as a newcomer in my major, but I am looking forward to it.

 On this page, I want to talk about my major and interests~!!

 ### MY MAJOR